Skip to main content

 • Steepness & Technicality: K2 demands sustained, difficult rock and ice climbing at extreme altitudes.
 Sections like the Black Pyramid are a prolonged, technical grind where climbers are constantly exposed to severe weather and icefall.

-• Brutal Weather: Located in the remote Karakoram range, K2’s weather is notoriously colder, more erratic, and often more violent than Everest’s, offering extremely short and unreliable summit windows.
+• Brutal Weather: Located in the remote Karakoram range, K2’s weather is notoriously colder, more erratic and often more violent than Everest’s, offering extremely short and unreliable summit windows.

 3. Nanga Parbat (8,126 m) – Pakistan

-Nanga Parbat, or the Naked Mountain, earned its chilling nickname long before its first successful ascent in 1953.
+The Naked Mountain, earned its chilling nickname long before its first successful ascent in 1953.
 Before that historic climb, over 30 people had tragically died attempting its summit, cementing its terrifying reputation.

 Why is Nanga Parbat so dangerous?